joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/04/world/asia/india-election-news-modi.html

 **Braves' Chris Sale solidifies All-Star resume, praises 'sparkplug' teammate Jarred Kelenic**\
 `Braves hitting coach Kevin Seitzer described Kelenic's talent level as "Off the charts.
-How ‘bout the defense, too?"`\
+How ’bout the defense, too?"`\
 https://nytimes.com/athletic/5615766/2024/07/04/braves-chris-sale-jarred-kelenic/

 **Chelsea's midfield: Where does Dewsbury-Hall fit in, and where does it leave Gallagher?**\